kiran-isaac/Stack-Lang/README.md

 More standard library modules will be added in future

 # Programming in Slang
+## Syntax

+Slang is a stack based programming language.
+This means that all operations are performed on a stack.
+The stack is a LIFO (last in first out) data structure.
+The last thing to be pushed onto the stack is the first thing to be popped off of the stack.

+Slang is a whitespace insensitive language.
+This means that whitespace is ignored, and the only way to separate tokens is by using a space.

+Slang is a postfix language.
+This means that the operator comes after the operands.
+For example, in the expression 1 + 2, the operator is +, and the operands are 1 and 2.
+In Slang, this would be written as 1 2 +.
+The only exception to this is the name of any stacks being operated on, which comes after the operator (I know this is confusing, but it makes sense when you see it in action).

 A Slang program consists of a set of functions.
 Everything outside a function definition is treated as if it is part of the main function.
 There cannot be two main functions, or two functions of the same name.
 Below is a basic Slang program.